 - Authorized Participant and AP Representative Risk.
-The creation and redemption process for the Funds occurs through a confidential brokerage account ("Confidential Account") carried by an agent, called an AP Representative, on behalf of an Authorized Participant.
-Each day, the AP Representative will be given on a confidential basis by the Fund or the Fund's custodian the names and quantities of the securities to be deposited, in the case of a creation, or redeemed, in the case of a redemption ("Creation Basket"), allowing the AP Representative to buy and sell positions in the portfolio securities to permit creations or redemptions on the Authorized Participant's behalf, without disclosing the information to the Authorized Participant.
+The creation and redemption process for the Funds • occurs through a confidential brokerage account ("Confidential Account") carried by an agent, called an AP Representative, on behalf of an Authorized Participant.
+Each day, the AP Representative will be given on a confidential basis by the Fund or the Custodian the names and quantities of the securities to be deposited, in the case of a creation, or redeemed, in the case of a redemption ("Creation Basket"), allowing the AP Representative to buy and sell positions in the portfolio securities to permit creations or redemptions on the Authorized Participant's behalf, without disclosing the information to the Authorized Participant.
 The Fund may have a limited number of institutions that act as Authorized Participants and AP Representatives, none of which is obligated to engage in creation or redemption transactions.
-To the extent that these institutions exit the business or are unable to proceed with creation and/or redemption orders with respect to the Fund and no other Authorized Participant is able to step forward to process creation and/or redemption orders, Fund shares may trade at a discount to NAV and possibly face trading halts and/or delisting.
+To the extent that these institutions exit the business or are unable to proceed with creation and/or redemption orders with respect to the Fund and no other Authorized Participant is able to step forward to process creation and/or redemption orders.
+Fund shares may trade at a discount to NAV and possibly face trading halts and/or delisting.
 This risk may be more pronounced in volatile markets, potentially where there are significant redemptions in ETFs, generally.
 The fact that the Fund is offering a novel and unique structure may affect the number of entities willing to act as Authorized Participants and AP Representatives.
 During times of market stress, Authorized Participants may be more likely to step away from this type of ETF than a traditional ETF. - Absence of an Active Market.
 Although shares of the Fund are listed for trading on one or more stock exchanges, there can be no assurance that an active trading market for such shares will develop or be maintained by market makers or Authorized Participants.
 Authorized Participants are not obligated to execute purchase or redemption orders for Creation Units.
 Because this is a novel and unique structure, this could influence the number of entities willing to act as Authorized Participants.
 In periods of market volatility, market makers and/or Authorized Participants may be less willing to transact in Fund shares.
 The absence of an active market for the Fund's shares may contribute to the Fund's shares trading at a premium or discount to NAV.
-If a shareholder purchases Fund shares at a time when the market price is at a premium to the NAV or sells Fund shares at a time when the market price is at a premium to the NAV or sells Fund shares at a time when the market price is at a premium to the Turd's trading strategy which, if successful, could increase opportunities for trading practices that may disadvantage the Fund and its shareholders.
+If a shareholder purchases Fund shares at a time when the market price is at a premium to the NAV or sells Fund shares at a time when the market price is at a discount to the NAV, the shareholder may sustain losses.
+The Fund's non-transparent structure may lead to larger premiums or discount than those observed in relation to transparent ETFs.
+In addition, market participants may attempt to reverse engineer the Fund's trading strategy which, if successful, could increase opportunities for trading practices that may disadvantage the Fund and its shareholders.